This stately building of 1886 was located at Main and Lancaster streets (photo from University of Texas at Arlington Library):

 Today the nondescript building at 2901 Shotts Street is owned by the Fort Worth school district.

-Although the stately Joseph H. Brown building has been gone fifty-nine years now, the Gazette’s prediction in 1886 was accurate: For seventy-two years Brown’s building stood as “a monument to his commercial greatness” and as a reminder of life in early Fort Worth.
+Although the stately Joseph H. Brown building has been gone sixty years now, the Gazette’s prediction in 1886 was accurate: For seventy-two years Brown’s building stood as “a monument to his commercial greatness” and as a reminder of life in early Fort Worth.